 Did you notice the fork and spoon turned upside down, too?

-I also learned this is customary on a French table to showcase the intricate details in French silverware settings.
+I also learned that it is customary on a French table to showcase the intricate details in French silverware settings.

 Looking for more table silverware ideas?